 Okay, so I wasn’t actually able to try the infamous Air Itam Laksa.
 (One of Anthony Bourdain’s favorite soups, R.I.P) I just wasn’t able to make it there while I was in Penang because it is a little farther away from George Town center area, but I was able to try it at another place that has since permanently closed.
 The reason I am recommending this dish as a try, is because it is deep rooted in Penang and their take on this dish is unique.
 Be forewarned though that this dish is quite pungent and sour made with a fish broth, chicken, rice noodles, lettuce, pineapple, prawn paste, onion, and spices

-I have been traveling the world fulltime for the last year and 7 months, and I highly recommend having travel insurance when going abroad.
+I have been traveling the world full-time for the last year and 7 months, and I highly recommend having travel insurance when going abroad.
 There are all sorts of unknowns that can happen.
 Travel insurance can help ease the burden of an accident, a missed flight, and more.
+Check out Safetywing or World Nomad for Travel Insurance.

 Loo Beef Noodle